Colley Cibber: King of Dunces

 Pope's notes call Cibber a hypocrite, and in general the attacks on Cibber are conducted in the notes added to the Dunciad, and not in the body of the poem.
 As hero of the Dunciad, Cibber merely watches the events of Book II, dreams Book III, and sleeps through Book IV.

 Once Pope struck, Cibber became an easy target for other satirists.
 He was attacked as the epitome of morally and aesthetically bad writing, largely for the sins of his autobiography.
 In the Apology, Cibber speaks daringly in the first person and in his own praise.
 Although the major figures of the day were jealous of their fame, self-promotion of such an overt sort was shocking, and Cibber offended Christian humility as well as gentlemanly modesty.
 Additionally, Cibber consistently fails to see fault in his own character, praises his vices, and makes no apology for his misdeeds; so it was not merely the fact of the autobiography, but the manner of it that shocked contemporaries.
 His diffuse and chatty writing style, conventional in poetry and sometimes incoherent in prose, was bound to look even worse in contrast to stylists like Pope.
 Henry Fielding satirically tried Cibber for murder of the English language in the 17 May 1740 issue of The Champion.
 The Tory wits were altogether so successful in their satire of Cibber that the historical image of the man himself was almost obliterated, and it was as the King of Dunces that he came down to posterity.

+In the next generation, the Grub Street journalist James Ralph—himself a target of Pope’s satire in the Dunciad—took aim at Cibber’s theatrical authority.
+In The Case of Authors by Profession or Trade, Stated (1758) he criticises the stage’s claimed “infallibility,” singling out Cibber as “Player, Writer, and Manager too; and, over and above, a bottle of as pert small Beer, as ever whizz’d in any Man’s Face.”